szibis/graphite-recovery/README.md

-graphite-recovery
+Graphite-recovery
 =================

-Tool for recovery whole machine from a replic data on other host
+Tool for recovery whole machine from a replic data on other hosts